guylepage3/lepage.cc/README.md

 Go back to the server

 ```
-$ cd client
+$ cd ../
-$ npm install
 ```

-Go back to the server and run...
+Start both the server and client by running...

 ```
 $ npm run dev
 ```

 The app will and automatically start the Node/Express server on port http://localhost:5000/ as well as the client side server on port http://localhost:3000/.
+The app will also listen for changes and update automatically.

 ## Maintainers